Parallel Computing Course Review Notes

 }

-if (blockDim.x * blockIdx.x < count) // To handle edge cases
+if (blockDim.x * blockIdx.x < count) //in case that our users are naughty

 {